Has obtained the

 Chris chose to spend some time in jail.
 I learned that he also practiced

 yogic meditation every day.
 Needless to say, we got along very well.

-his own personal library.
+sixty books from his own personal library.
 I just couldn't believe it!
-I felt
+I

-now included in my daily routine, eight hours of reading.
-I felt
+I now included in my daily routine, eight hours of reading.

 especially in the face of such difficult circumstances.